 The Church of San Antonio dates from the first half of the seventeenth century.
 It is a church of Latin cross and has eight side chapels.
 Inside we can find a modern image of San Antonio de Padua and a large cross presiding over the altar, glazed with biblical scenes.
 To the right of the Church the remains of which was the Convent of San Antonio, destroyed in the Civil War, formed by a cloister of two stories high are preserved.

-Also in the center of the city, in the Calle Loreto, we can encintrar a religious building.
+Also in the center of the city, specifically in the Calle LoretoWe can encintrar a religious building.
 This is the Convent of the Augustinian convent of Augustinian nuns founded cloistered Discalced whose church dates from 1604.
 The convent is not visitable.

-Dénia has three small chapels on the outskirts of the city worth visiting: the Santa Paula, Santa Lucia and San Juan.
-We must also not forget the Pare Pere, in the foothills of the Montgó, which still retains the nearly intact remains of the house where he lived Fray Pedro Esteve, a good example of rural architecture of the seventeenth century.
+Dénia has three small hermitages on the outskirts of the city that are worth a visit: that of Santa Paula, that of Santa Lucía and that of San Juan.
+In addition, we must not forget that of Pare Pere, at the foot of the It montgó, which still preserves the almost intact remains of the house where Fray Pedro Esteve lived, a good example of rural architecture from the XNUMXth century.